 What is a distributor?

-A distributor purchases goods or products from a manufacturer or supplier and then sells them onto its own customers.
-These could be retailers or end users, for example.
-Ownership of the products (and consequently any risk) passes at each stage, from the manufacturer or supplier to the distributor and then from the distributor to its customer.
-The distributor will sell the products on at a higher price to cover its own costs and provide it with a profit.
+A distributor purchases goods or products from a manufacturer or supplier and sells them to their customers who could either be trade buyers or end users.
+Ownership of the products (and consequently any risk) passes at each stage, from the manufacturer or supplier to the distributor and then from the distributor to their customer.
+A distributor can either purchase goods from their supplier and sell them or add value by providing after-sales support to their customers.

 What is a reseller?

-From a commercial perspective, a reseller purchases goods from one party, perhaps a distributor and then sells them onto another party, often the end user.
+A reseller purchases goods from one party (who could be a manufacturer or a distributor) and then sells the goods to another party, often the end user.
 Ownership of the products (and consequently any risk) passes at each stage.
-The reseller will sell the products on at a higher price to cover its own costs and provide it with a profit.

 What is the difference between distributors and resellers?

 From a legal perspective, there is no distinction between a distributor and a reseller.
-Any differences between the two are purely commercial in nature and are reflected in the drafting of the relevant agreement.
+Any differences between the two are commercial in nature and are reflected in the drafting of the reseller or distributor agreement.
 For example:

-- It can be argued that distributors are perceived as being closer to the manufacturing stage than a reseller but from a legal point of view
+- Distributors are perceived as being closer to the manufacturing stage than a reseller but not from a legal point of view

-- Distributors may have a greater number of, or more arduous obligations than resellers, but on the other hand may have greater flexibility, for example in the use of intellectual property (IP) rights relating to the products.
+- Distributors may be under more arduous obligations than resellers but they may also have greater flexibility.
+For example, in the use of intellectual property (IP) rights relating to the products

-This guide therefore covers distribution agreements, which can be tweaked as required if a ‘reseller agreement’ is required.
+This guide covers distribution agreements, which can be tweaked as required if a ‘reseller agreement’ is needed.

 Types of distribution

-There are four main types of distribution relationship, each requiring their own specific considerations and negotiation points:
+There are four main types of distribution relationships, each requiring its own specific considerations and negotiation points:

-- Exclusive distribution where there is only one distributor in a certain territory who has the exclusive right to sell the products in that territory.
+- Exclusive distribution where there is only one distributor in a territory and they have exclusive rights to sell the products in that territory

-- Sole distribution where there is only one distributor in a certain territory but where the supplier itself can also sell the products to final customers in that territory.
+- Sole distribution where there is only one distributor in a territory but the supplier can also sell their products to final customers in the territory

-- Non-exclusive distribution where there are multiple distributors in a certain territory and where the supplier itself can also sell the products in that territory.
+- Non-exclusive distribution where there are multiple distributors in a territory and where the supplier can also sell their products in the territory

-The terms of the distribution agreement will depend on the type of relationship that the parties have agreed, which will often affect the risk and obligations that each party is willing to take on.
+The terms of a distribution agreement depend on the type of relationship the parties agree on as this affects the risk and obligations that each party is willing to take on.

 What is a distribution agreement?

-A distribution agreement is the written contract that sets out the terms and conditions and relationship between the manufacturer or supplier and the distributor.
-Usually, the distribution agreement specifically governs the relationship between the supplier and the distributor.
-The supplier’s standard terms and conditions will govern the terms by which the products are sold and purchased between the two parties.
-The two documents therefore need to interact, and it is crucial that the distributor fully reviews and understands the specific terms and conditions.
-Because of this, commercial legal advice should always be taken.
+A distribution agreement is a written commercial contract setting out the terms and conditions and the relationship between the manufacturer or supplier and the distributor.
+Whilst the distribution agreement governs the relationship between the supplier and the distributor, the supplier’s standard terms and conditions govern the terms under which the products are sold to the distributor.
+Therefore, the two documents need to interact.

 If the arrangement is a reseller agreement in the commercial context, the supplier (the distributor) will need to ensure that the terms reflect those in its own distribution agreement with the supplier or manufacturer higher up the chain.
 For example, if the manufacturer is able to increase the product price, then the distributor will also need the flexibility to do this in the reseller agreement.
 As a result, a reseller may find that it does not have the bargaining power to negotiate the terms of the arrangement.

 The products to be covered by the agreement must be clearly set out.
-This can be done in various ways, for example, by description, identification number, trademark number and so on, and will depend on the type of product in question.
-The supplier is likely to want flexibility to change the product either because of innovation or because it is withdrawing a product from the market.
-But the distributor will want to ensure that any exclusivity rights that it has will continue in respect of new products.
+The description will depend on the product but can include the identification number, trademark number, or product specifications contained in an annex to the agreement.
+A supplier is likely to want the flexibility to change the product.
+For example, because of innovation, changing product regulation, or withdrawal from the product range.
+The distributor will want to ensure that any exclusivity rights they have to a discontinued product continue in respect of the replacement product.

 Territory or customer type

-The agreement must be certain as to the territory or customers covered by the arrangement.
-If the agreement provides for exclusive distribution, the position regarding any territories not currently covered by the distribution arrangements should also be set out.
-Can the distributor sell into those territories?
-Will it have an option to acquire exclusivity in those territories in the future?
-Who else can sell there?
+The agreement must clearly define the territory area or the customers covered by the arrangement.
+If the agreement provides for exclusive distribution, the position regarding additional territories not covered by the distribution arrangements should also be set out.
+For example, will the distributor have the option to acquire exclusivity in the additional territories in the future?
 Not only do these questions need to reflect the agreement between the parties but they also need to comply with competition law.

 The term of the agreement is a commercial consideration for the parties but there are various alternatives.
-It may be for a fixed term or an initial probation period could apply.
-If the agreement rolls on for successive fixed term periods, the parties will need to ensure that no amendments to the agreement are required before the new period commences.
+For example, a probationary period, a fixed term, or a rolling contract.
+If the agreement rolls on for successive fixed-term periods, the parties need to check that no amendments to the agreement are required before the new period commences.

 Details of payments and timing of payments